Demand and Supply and its effects on building materials

 Economic growth and rising population impact on the construction materials market, and profitability will be curbed by high-energy prices.
 Economic slowdown is also likely to cut profit as companies absorb input costs they can pass on in a stronger economic climate.

 The construction building materials market is expected to grow at more than 6% yearly through 2015 to reach almost $890 million, according to business wire.
 The industry encompasses cement, brick, concrete, sand, aggregates and gravel manufacturers.
 Cement manufacturing was the most dynamic market segment in 2010, reaching close to $200 million, or nearly a third of the overall global market.
-Among the most-used building materials are steel, glass, wood, plastics and cement commonly found in chain building stores such as HOME Depot Inc. HD.
-The industry segment are related wiring manufacturers and furniture manufacturers.
+Among the most-used building materials such as steel, glass, wood, plastics and cement commonly found in chain building stores such as HOME Depot Inc. HD.
+The industry segment is related to wiring and furniture manufacturers.

-The building materials market is fueled in a large part by green building, with this market segment worth over $60 million in the US.
-Green building is particularly popular in the residential market, lead by demand for such products as cork, bamboo and woven flooring.
+The building materials market is fueled in a large part by go-green building, with this market segment worth over $60 million in the US.
+Go-Green building is particularly popular in the residential market, led by demand of products such as cork, bamboo and woven flooring.
 Concrete production from recycled materials is also a dynamic growth area within the industry, along with wood from sustainable forests, energy-efficient lighting fixtures and water-efficient plumbing fixtures.

 Environmental Factor

-The green construction materials market is expected to exceed $405 million by 2015, according to Global Industry Analysts.
-Factors fuelling green building include falling green building material costs, rising energy costs, increasingly protective environmental legislation and general consumer awareness of environmental factors.
-The market will continue to expand because of consumer preference for green alternatives and pressure to optimize energy efficiency.
+The go-green construction materials market is expected to exceed $405 million by 2015, according to Global Industry Analysts.
+Factors fueling go-green building include falling go-green building material costs, energy costs, decreasingly protective environmental legislation and general consumer awareness of environmental factors.
+The market will continue to expand because of consumer preference for go-green alternatives and pressure to optimize energy efficiency.

-The EU is the leading region in the green building materials market, followed by the US.
+The EU is the leading region in the go-green building materials market, followed by the US.
 Emerging markets are expected to show stronger growth, with Asia-Pacific taking the lead.
-Rising living standards, environmental concern, falling costs and greater efficiency will all drive the green building materials market.
-Green floor coverings represent the fastest-growing segment, with green concrete and green roofs following.
-Green flooring materials include bamboo, hardwood, cork and ceramic tile.
-Residential building represents the biggest market for green construction materials, with the non-residential building market seeing the fastest growth.
+Rising living standards, environmental concern, falling costs and lesser efficiency will all drive the go-green building materials market.
+Go-Green floor coverings represent the fastest-growing segment, with go-green concrete following the roofings.
+Go-Green flooring materials include bamboo, hardwood, corks and ceramic tiles.
+Residential buildings represent the biggest market for go-green construction materials, with the non-residential buildings market following suit.

 Key Market Segments

-The hydraulic cement markets are expected to rise more than 4% yearly to 3.5 million metric tons, representing overall worth in excess of $245 million by 2013, according to Business wire news.
-Emerging markets will see growth fuelled by infrastructure investment while developed countries will experience slower growth.
-Ready-mix concrete will remain the most dynamic growth sector through 2013, with blended cement gaining market share through 2013.
-China, which currently represents around 50% of global demand for cement, will see growth slow through 2013; India will see rapid growth.
+The hydraulic cement markets are expected to rise more than 4% yearly to 3.5 million metric tons, representing overall worth in excess of $245 million by 2029, according to Business wire news.
+Emerging markets will see growth fueled by infrastructure investment while developed countries will experience slower growth.
+Ready-mix concrete will remain the most dynamic growth sector through 2029, with blended cement gaining market share through 2029.
+China, which currently represents around 50% of global demand for cement, will see growth slow through 2029; EU will see rapid growth.

-•The drywall markets are expected to grow more than 7.5% yearly through 2014 to over 10 million square meters, according to Business wire.
-Combined, the US and Asia-Pacific will represent around 80% of new product demand through 2014, with the US seeing 9% yearly growth.
+•The drywall markets are expected to grow more than 2.5% in the next 4 years to over 20 million square meters, according to Business wire.
+Combined, the US and Asia-Pacific will represent around 60% of new product demand through 2029, with the US seeing 2% yearly growth.
 Growing populations and urban housing demand will make Asia-Pacific the fastest-growing market in the next four years.